Deathappens/CO1111_Treasure_Hunt/README.md

 # CO111 GROUP B4 ASSIGNMENT REPO

-Nothing to see here

-IT WERKZ...

 WE HAVE A WEBSITE https://deathappens.github.io/CO1111_Treasure_Hunt/

-WE HAVE A TWITTER: https://twitter.com/TreasureAVRS password:12345poster (Use to post stuff to pretend we have a social media presence)
+WE HAVE A TWITTER: https://twitter.com/TreasureAVRS

-WE HAVE AN INSTAGRAM: [(pending)](https://www.instagram.com/?hl=en)  username:treasureavrs password:12345poster
+WE HAVE AN INSTAGRAM:(https://www.instagram.com/?hl=en)  username:treasureavrsr